Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 - input IDCT co-efficients
 - output data

-Since we want to design host side such that we can overlap different operations so we need to have duplicate buffers for all inputs and outputs kernel needs to process per call.
+Since we want to design host side such that we can overlap different operations so we need to have duplicate buffers for all inputs and outputs which kernel needs to process per call.
 Host application has a parameter called **maxScheduledBatches** which is used to define the level of duplicity, essentially how many buffers for storing different inputs or outputs for multiple kernel calls.
 The host application is written such that this parameter can be passed to host application at command line as argument.

  - **maxScheduledBatches = 1:**  Setting its value to 1 essentially means we have one buffer for storing only one input and output block.
 Because of this we cannot issue multiple memory movements commands and kernel enqueues at the same time hence no overlapping of transactions can happen from host side.
 So write to device, kernel execution and read back from device all happen sequentially